auth0/docs/articles/quickstart/spa/react/interactive.md

 ## Add Logout to your Application {{{ data-action=code data-code="logout.js#10:18" }}}

-Create a logout button using the `logout()` method from the `useAuth0` hook.
-Executing `logout()` redirects your users to your [Auth0 logout](https://auth0.com/docs/api/authentication?javascript#logout) endpoint (`https://YOUR_DOMAIN/v2/logout`) and then immediately redirects them to your application.
+Users who log in to your project will also need a way to log out.
+Create a logout button using the SDK’s logout() method.
+When users log out, they will be redirected to your [Auth0 logout](https://auth0.com/docs/api/authentication?javascript#logout) endpoint, which will then immediately redirect them to the logout URL you set up earlier in this quickstart.

-Create a new `logout.js` file for the logout button component and add the following code to the file.
-Finally, add the logout button to the main screen of your app.
+Create a new file in your application called `logout.js` for the logout button component, and copy in the code from the interactive panel, which contains the logic needed for logout.
+Then, update your `index.js` file to include the logout button.

 ::::checkpoint